jbcodeforce/eda-demo-order-ms/README.md

 # Quarkus app for producing Order events to Kafka using reactive messaging

+This code is to present a Microprofile reactive messaging producer with Schema registry integration.
+This is an instantiation of EDA Quickstart template.

 ## How this app was created

 We use the new Quarkus CLI to create the basic project: